The California Air Resources Board (CARB) has adopted two Airborne Toxic Control Measures (ATCMs) for naturally-occurring asbestos.

 - Use this Application Form to file your notification.

 Dust control plans must, at a minimum, require that:

 - Visible emissions from equipment and operations shall not cross the property line;

-- Utilize this NOA Dust Mitigation Form to file your plan
+- Use this NOA Dust Mitigation Form to file your plan

-- A 15mph vehicle maximum speed limit at work site;
+- A 15mph vehicle maximum speed limit at the work site;

 - Track-out (dust from vehicles) onto paved public roadways must be cleaned;

 - Storage piles and disturbed areas must be stabilized by adequate wetting, treatment with a chemical dust suppressant, or covered with material with less than 0.25% asbestos; and